Aav5/yelpscraper/readme.md

 # Running the Program

 Makes sure to add the python libraries before running the code.
-The libraries used in the project were selenium, BeautifulSoup4, time, sqlite3
+The libraries used in the project were Selenium, BeautifulSoup4, Time, Sqlite3

 ### Special thanks to Bo Zhao